4.7 out of 12k+ reviews

 Massachusetts law provides some protections for medical cardholders that aren’t available to recreational consumers.
 Employers are required to provide reasonable accommodations for employees using medical cannabis to treat disabilities.
 However, this doesn’t mean you can’t be fired for cannabis use.
 It depends on the employer’s policies and the nature of your job.

 Massachusetts does not charge a state registration fee for your medical card, so you are only responsible for the cost of a medical evaluation.
-NuggMD offers low-cost, risk-free Massachusetts medical cannabis evaluations, and you only pay if you’re approved for medical cannabis.
+NuggMD offers low-cost, risk-free Massachusetts medical cannabis evaluations: you’re approved for medical cannabis or your money back.

 After your online consultation and approval by the state, you can download a temporary medical card for immediate use while you wait for your physical card to arrive, typically within 7-14 business days.
 The state can approve your application in as little as a day but can take up to 60 days.
 NuggMD streamlines the process by connecting you with licensed physicians for same-day evaluations, making it easier to start your treatment promptly.